-Nayeli Garci-CrespoSomatic Coach specializing in creative processes and high sensitivity, Meditation & Embodiment Teacher, Artist/Writer and Creative Consultant
+Nayeli Garci-CrespoSomatic/Body-Mind Coach specializing in creative processes and high sensitivity, Meditation & Embodiment Teacher, Artist/Writer and Creative Consultant

-As a late-blooming being navigating the world with a very sensitive nervous system, I have often felt misunderstood and out of pace with the world.
+As a late-blooming being navigating life with a very sensitive and atypically wired nervous system, and as someone who’s never fit neatly anywhere, I have often felt misunderstood and out of pace with the world.
 I’m very dependent on my environment to be well (I greatly thrive in the right environment, but quickly wither in the wrong one), and, after years of trying to force myself to be different from how I am, I’m learning to embrace myself and to meet my needs instead of fighting against them.
-This led me to delving into expressive arts, somatic work, trauma-informed meditation practices, and parts therapy to tune into myself… and eventually to wanting to share with others the methods that most support me.
+This led me to delving into expressive arts, somatic work, trauma-informed meditation practices, and parts work to tune into myself… and eventually to wanting to share with others the methods that most support me.

-In choosing the path to do this, I first relied on my experience as an artist and teacher, but quickly realized I would benefit from additional training to meet everything that can come up when we go deeply into ourselves.
-I gravitated toward becoming a practitioner and somatic coach because I prefer non-pathologizing, non-diagnosing approaches to self-realization and believe in the unity of the bodymind.
-I truly believe we each have everything we need to thrive and heal already within us, while we are also simultaneously at heart social beings who need to be seen, supported, and valued— beings who face real challenges that need to be recognized.
+In choosing the path to do this, I first relied on my experience as an artist and teacher, but quickly realized I would benefit from additional training to meet everything that can come up when we go deeply into ourselves, which led to a second—or is it third? fourth??—career (argh, the plight of the multipassionate!).
+I gravitated toward becoming a somatic coach and meditation facilitator because I prefer non-pathologizing, non-diagnosing approaches to self-realization and believe deeply in the unity of the bodymind.
+I also truly believe we each have everything we need to thrive and heal already within us, while we are simultaneously at heart social beings who need to be seen, supported, and valued— beings who face real challenges that need to be recognized.
 I see my place as a practitioner as witnessing, accompanying, and gently assisting the unfolding of your own unique and intelligent inner process as you navigate this balance.

-I am particularly drawn to working with others who, like me, need support with navigating the high-paced, extrovert-loving world we live in with a sensitive nervous system.
-I’m also interested in co-creating a place of pause, play, and respite for anyone who feels like they fall between the cracks in terms of their identity, or who needs a gentler, slower little corner of the world to let down their guard and feel heard and seen.
+I am particularly drawn to working with others who, like me, need support with existing in the high-paced, extrovert-loving world we live in with a sensitive nervous system or different form of processing, and who are interested in exploring themselves through creative expression.
+I also care deeply about co-creating a place of pause, play, and respite for anyone who feels like they fall between the cracks in terms of their identity, or who needs a gentler, slower little corner of the world to let down their guard and feel heard and seen.

 In addition to giving individual sessions, I love working with groups because of the amplified potential of collective creation and healing and the importance of weaving supportive communities where we can show up feeling whole and free to be who we are.